 - Don’t ignore or twist customer requests to suit your existing set-up – Twist your products and services to suit the customer wherever possible; and be up-front and honest when you can’t.

 - Don’t insult the customer’s intelligence by trying to pull the wool over their eyes or divert attention – As the legendary ad-man once said:

 The consumer isn’t a moron; she is your wife”.

 So treat your customers with the respect they deserve!

 Getting the right message across is crucial.
 However sometimes, if we don’t put ourselves in the customer’s shoes, it can be easy to get the right message across but in the wrong way.

-For example, are the people you refer to and converse with potential ‘customers’, ‘clients’, ‘guests’?
-Perhaps they are potential ‘members of the distribution network’ if they would go on to re-sell your products and services.
+For example, are the people you engage with your ‘customers’, ‘clients’, ‘guests’, ‘community’, ‘subscribers’?
+Perhaps they are ‘members of the distribution network’ if they would go on to re-sell your products and services.
 It seems like a small thing, but if you misinterpret (or miscommunicate) the role of the buyer in the relationship, they will feel like you misunderstand them as individuals—their aims, needs, goals etc—even if if your promotions and propositions address them all quite succinctly.

 Ultimately, we all like to be treated a certain way and to be talked to in a certain manner.
 Show your customers that you understand them by addressing them in the terms that they are most comfortable with.
 They will respond accordingly.

 3. Face the challenge – admit your mistakes

 We’re not 5 years old any more.
 When we smash one of Grandma’s vases, we own up to it and say sorry rather than hiding the broken glass in the cat litter tray.
 Honesty and humility are just as important in business.